 During the Siege of Leningrad in 1941, Olga Bergholz became a voice for the citizens trapped within the city.
 Reading her powerful poetry and flowing speeches over the radio waves and through loudspeakers, she captured with honesty the brutal reality of the Siege – including life, death, starvation, and the horrors of war.
 Not only did Bergholz use poetry to speak candidly about human suffering, but she used her writing to affirm the citizens’ right to suffer without feeling demeaned.

 In 1910 Bergholz was born in St. Petersburg, Russia.
 She spent her formative childhood years in a home in the well-to-do Nevsky District of St Petersburg.
 Her father, Fyodor, a Russian-German, worked as a surgeon.
 After the October Revolution in 1917, Fyodor was recruited by the Red Army to work as a doctor on a hospital train.
 Bergholz’s mother, Maria, a Russian, tended to their children.
-Bergholz younger sister, Maria, later became an actress of the Lenin State Theatre of Musical Comedy.
+Bergholz younger sister, Maria, later became an actress of the Lenin State Theater of Musical Comedy.

 In 1918, the Russian Civil War forced the family to Uglich, a smaller town along the Volga River where Soviet power had been more firmly established the previous year.
 There, the family lived in one of the city’s several monasteries, repurposed as communal housing by the communists, until 1921.